Trusted information for families

 Bedwetting

 Bedwetting is developmentally normal in young children.
-Part of the reason is that our bodies produce a hormone (called ADH) that helps us retain fluids overnight, and young children often don't make enough of this hormone.
-Deep sleepers may also not be woken by the urge to urinate.
-In an otherwise healthy child, bedwetting often doesn't need any treatment until at least 6-7 years of age.
-A medical review should be considered at this age, particularly if the bedwetting is causing distress to the child or family.
+Young children often don't produce enough ADH (a hormone that helps retain fluids overnight), and deep sleepers may not be woken by the urge to urinate.
+In an otherwise healthy child, bedwetting often doesn't need treatment until at least 6–7 years of age.
+Medical review should be considered at this age, particularly if bedwetting is causing distress.

 Rarely, bedwetting can be associated with another medical condition.
-A medical review should be sought if there are any concerning daytime symptoms such as unusual frequency of urination or daytime wetting in a child that was previously dry, or if a child who was previously dry at night for at least six months has started bedwetting again.
+A medical review should be sought if there are unusual daytime symptoms, or if a child who was previously dry at night for at least six months has started bedwetting again.

-For more information read this factsheet from the Sydney Children's Hospital Network.
+For more information, see this factsheet from the Sydney Children's Hospital Network.

 How is bedwetting usually treated?

-If bedwetting is associated with another medical condition, such as constipation, this should be treated first.
-Behavioural strategies like a bedwetting alarm are highly successful as treatment for bedwetting, but they must be used consistently for several weeks.
-It is rare to require further treatment such as medication for uncomplicated bedwetting.
+If bedwetting is associated with another medical condition such as constipation, this should be treated first.
+Behavioural strategies like a bedwetting alarm are highly successful when used consistently for several weeks.
+It is rare to require medication for uncomplicated bedwetting.

 Constipation